 Section 92F(ii) of the Income Tax Act, 1961 defines arm’s length price to mean a price –

-This implies that the arm’s length price can be applied to an existing or a future transaction;
+This implies that the arm’s length price can be applied to an existing transaction or may relate to a future transaction;

-- Transaction is between person other than AEs – The person should not be either: –
+- Transaction is between person other than AEs

 - Associated enterprise

-- Deemed associated enterprises as per Section 92A;
+- Deemed Associated enterprises as per Section 92A;

-- Transaction is entered in uncontrolled conditions, i.e., the conditions should not have been suppressed or controlled in a manner so that certain predetermined results are obtained.
+The conditions under which the transaction has taken place, should not have been designed or suppressed in a manner, so that certain predetermined results are obtained.